TheMariechen/maria-final-project/README.md

 **Plan**:
 - Read: "How to avoid machine learning pitfalls: a guide for academic researchers"
 - Descriptive Statistics
 - Visualization Board in Tableau
 - Handling Outliers etc.
 - Feature Engineering: Normalization of values very much required!
 - Feature Selection: Make sure to include only most relevant features in model
-- Apply Machine Learning in depth: try all models to find best one
+- Apply Machine Learning (regression) in depth: try all models to find best one
+- In addition to regression, try out classification (support: yes/no)
 - Use hyperparameter tuning, cross-validation etc.!
-- If time: webscrape additional sources to enrich number of features
+- If time: webscrape additional sources to enrich number of features and/ or webscrape target variable again with additional votes
 - If time: more advanced models that we did not cover yet time-series etc. (split target variable into different years)
 - Create Presentation (reserve whole last day!)